What is a deadlock?

 Person.Person, to read it, but was blocked because process 84 held an IX lock on it.
 So, we can get a feel at what’s happened here, and the processes and resources involved, but the full details are elusive.

-Generally, not many developers or DBAs find SSMS’s visual depiction of the deadlock graph easy to read and understand, and so most stick to wading through the XML version.
+Generally, not many developers or DBAs find SSMS’s visual depiction of the deadlock graph easy to read and understand, and so often stick to wading through the XML version.

 Monitoring Deadlocks in SQL Monitor